jasper-gomez/glossi-v2/README.md

 ---

 ## 💡Objective
 Glossi 2.0 aims to create a digital simulation of the hair data I gathered during Glossi 1.0.
-Through an interdisciplinary analytical pipeline (ML + SD-MC), this models the dynamics of hair dryness.
+Through an interdisciplinary analytical pipeline (Machine Learning + Stochastic System Dynamics + HPC), this models the dynamics of hair dryness.

 ---